Kennie-Simz/doctor-otto/README.md

 - enter : ./a and follow through prompt

 #### Project Files
 (a).
-Halfsquare: Prints out the shape of a right angled square (b).
-Population: Calculates the estimated population using a given formula (c).
-Mario: Creates Mario's staircase steps in ascending order
+Halfsquare: Prints out the shape of a right angled square.

+(b).
+Population: Calculates the estimated population using a given formula.

+(c).
+Mario: Creates Mario's staircase steps in ascending order.

+(d).
+Singly Linked List: Creates a singly linked list and traverses through it with a function, printing out the output.

 ------------------------------------------------------------------------------------
 - Author: Kennedy Simiyu